The New Zealand Deer Farmers’ Association (NZDFA) provides a strong, independent voice for New Zealand deer farmers.

 The NZDFA collaborated with DINZ in this industry-leading initiative.
 It showcased the focus that the deer industry and NZ deer farmers have for maintaining and enhancing their farms and supporting the industry’s growing reputation for environmental stewardship.
 It also gave deer farmers a good head start in meeting new regulatory requirements as they have rolled out.
 The NZDFA also played a strong part in the development of earlier deer industry landcare manuals, with an emphasis on “by farmers, for farmers”.
 To view the Code of Practice, click here >>

-NZDFA has had input into changes in OSPRI’s Tb Free NZ risk-based programme, helping achieve a significant reduction in the testing burden for deer farmers.
+NZDFA is working closely with OSPRI to move into works-based Tb monitoring for most and phasing out of formal skin testing obligations, helping achieve a significant reduction in the testing burden for deer farmers.

 - Deer are able to use different colours for the male component of the NAIT tag.
 This can help with management for identifying deer age groups, etc. Cattle are required to use all-white tags (male/female).

-- Fallow deer have been exempted from the scheme as retention rates are below required standards.
+- Fallow deer were exempted from the scheme as retention rates are below required standards.

 - Trophy farms are able to lodge an application with NAIT verifying that they are a game park and therefore can remove tags upon advising NAIT for transport to the property.